-Potential or actual adverse conditions in the global economy, including inflationary pressures, volatile financial markets, and economic downturn, could have adverse effects on our results of operations, financial condition and stock price.
-In addition, current macroeconomic conditions have caused turmoil in the banking sector.
-For example, on March 10, 2023, Silicon Valley Bank ("SVB"), one of our banking partners, was closed by the California Department of Financial
+Potential or actual adverse conditions in the global economy, including inflationary pressures, volatile financial markets and bank failures, rising interest rates, and economic downturn, could have adverse effects on our results of operations, financial condition and stock price.
+In addition, recent macroeconomic conditions have caused turmoil in the banking sector.
+While we have taken steps to diversify our banking relationships, we may be impacted by disruptions to the U.S. banking system, including potential delays in our ability to transfer funds, make payments, or receive funds held with banks, and may in the future cause disruptions.